This guide highlights all the key netball health and safety rules and the importance of proper prep work - for all players 'young and old'.

-Healthy exercise is particularly beneficial for most individuals.
-It can improve weight control and reduce the risk of cardiovascular disease.
+Getting regular, healthy exercise is particularly beneficial for most individuals.
+It can improve weight control and it burns lots of calories.

 Apart from the physical health aspect, taking part in a sport can also help with mental health issues.
-For many, playing netball is a chance to let their hair down and have some fun!
+For many, playing netball is a chance to let your hair down and have some good clean fun!

 Netball is a team sport played in a controlled environment.
 The fast-flowing game tests your mobility skills and physical dexterity.

 Because of this, there are several netball health and safety rules and regulations to be aware of.
-Netball injuries relating to balance, overstretching, and pivoting are most prevalent.
+Netball injuries associated with balance, overstretching, and pivoting are most prevalent.

-Netball preparation of the body starts with your general physical health.
-Always ask yourself - is your body in good shape for the game?
+In netball, preparation of the body starts with your general physical health.
+For this reason, always ask yourself:

 The most important step in netball preparation takes place ahead of the game.
 All professional athletes warm up and warm down - and you should too!

 All good netball players work on their balance.
-You cannot be an effective netball player without balanced stability and movement.
+You will not become an effective player unless you have balanced stability and movement.

-Stopping short and abrupt is an integral part of the game.
+Stopping short (and abruptly) is an integral part of the game.
 Pivoting and spinning around are part of the balancing techniques.

-There is a lot of jumping in netball.
-You might need some netball coaching drills to steer you in the right direction.
-But, knowing how to jump and land with soft knees is a crucial part of netball health and safety techniques.
+Note: Learning how to jump, and then land with soft knees, is a crucial part of netball health and safety techniques.

-Anyone who is serious about playing netball needs the proper safety gear.
-Your ankle and knee joints need lots of shock absorption from a quality pair of netball shoes and socks.
+Anyone who is serious about playing netball needs to use the proper safety gear.
+So, your ankle and knee joints need lots of shock absorption from a quality pair of netball shoes and socks.

-Providing the playing area is safe - you can play netball outdoors as well as indoors.
-But there are some basic health and safety regulations in netball relating to court specifications.
+As long as the playing area is safe you can play netball indoors or outdoors.
+However, some occupational health and safety regulations in netball relate to specifications of the court.

 Netball is good physical exercise and a whole body workout.
-That means it can increase muscle tone and it may actually reduce the risk of type 2 diabetes.
+That means it can increase muscle tone and it may actually help in the prevention of type 2 diabetes.

-Social team sports like netball offer great networking opportunities.
-It offers you a chance to meet people, go places, and make new friends.
+Also, social team sports and games offer great networking opportunities.
+Thus, it offers you a chance to meet people, go places, and make new friends.